a story about the words that live inside you

 For Educators

-Bring The Wishing Word into your classroom with ready-to-use learning objectives, SEL discussion frameworks, creative writing activities, and curriculum-aligned prompts designed for early childhood and elementary classrooms.
+Bring The Wishing Word into your classroom with SEL objectives, discussion frameworks, creative writing activities, and curriculum-aligned prompts designed for early childhood and elementary classrooms.

 🎨